hanabi/hanabi.github.io/README.md

 * The *Early Game* is defined as the period of time before someone discards for the first time.
 When they do, they initiate the *Mid-Game*.
 * The general goal of the *Early Game* is to extend it for as long as reasonably possible.
 Thus, everyone agrees that they MUST "extinguish" all of the available *Play Clues* and *Save Clues* before discarding.
 (There are no cards in the discard pile yet, but *Save Clues* still need to be given to all of the 5's on chop and all of the 2's on chop that are not present in someone else's hand.)
-* Normally, you are only allowed to save 5's if they are on chop.
-But as a special rule, in the *Early Game*, you are allowed to clue number 5 to save off-chop 5's as a "stall" clue.
-However, you are only allowed to do this if there are no "normal" *Play Clues* or *Save Clues* to give.
+* In the *Early Game*, you can do a special move called a *5 Stall*; see below.
 * That covers the basics.
 Some more edge-case specifics that you don't need to know right now are listed in *The Early Game (Intermediate Section)*.

+### The 5 Stall (cluing off-chop 5s)

+* Normally, you are only allowed to give a *Save Clue* to a 5 if it is on chop.
+So if you use number 5 to clue a 5 that is NOT on chop, then it will typically look like a *Play Clue* on that 5 (or some other advanced strategy).
+* As a special rule, in the *Early Game*, you ARE allowed to clue number 5 as a *Save Clue* to off-chop 5's.
+* However, you are ONLY allowed to do this if there is nothing else to do, meaning that all of the "normal" *Play Clues* and *Save Clues* have been extinguished.
+* Normally, a *5 Stall* is only done in the *Early Game*.
+However, you might see someone give a *5 Stall* in the *Mid-Game* if they are in a special situation where they need to give a stall clue.

 ### When to Discard